wikibonsai/wikibonsai/README.md

 ## Project Info

-The following sections are organized by stack depth: Projects toward the top are ready-to-use and meant for the end user, while projects toward the bottom are meant for developers to build with and integrate into other solutions:

 ### Docs

 The documentation in this repository describe the philosophies, mechanics, and terminologies that are adopted throughout all of the WikiBonsai projects: